Gescale/Numerical-Methods/README.md

 # Numerical Methods
-This is a repo containing most off the numerical methods i implemented in either C++, Python, or Octave code.
+This is a repo containing most of the numerical methods i implemented in either C++, Python, or Octave code.